-The RMO, headed by the Chief Risk Officer and Sustainability, is a function that is independent from executive functions and business line responsibilities, operations and revenue-generating functions.
+The RMO, headed by the Chief Risk and Sustainability Officer, is a function that is independent from executive functions and business line responsibilities, operations and revenue-generating functions.
 It reports directly to the BOD, through the ROC.
 The RMO assists the ROC in carrying out its responsibilities by:

-- analyzing, communicating, implementing, and maintaining the risk management policies approved by the ROC and the BOD: - spearheading the regular review of the Bank's risk management policy manual and making or elevating recommendations that enhance the risk management process to the ROC and the BOD, for their approval; - ensuring that the risks arising from the Bank's activities are identified, measured, analyzed, reported to and understood by risk takers, management, and the board.
-The RMO analyzes limit exceptions and recommends enhancements to the limits structure. - reviewing and discussing with management the Bank's integration of ESG (environment, social and governance) and sustainability principles and goals into its business strategies and daily business activities.
+- analyzing, communicating, implementing, and maintaining the risk management policies approved by the ROC and the BOD; - spearheading the regular review of the Bank's risk management policy manual and making or elevating recommendations that enhance the risk management process to the ROC and the BOD, for their approval; and - ensuring that the risks arising from the Bank's activities are identified, measured, analyzed, reported to and understood by risk takers, management, and the board.
+The RMO analyzes limit exceptions and recommends enhancements to the limits structure.